Quantipy/quantipy/docs/API/_build/html/_sources/sites/lib_doc/weights/01_background.rst.txt

   ╚═════════╩═════════╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═══╩═════╝

-Note that, you would also need to take into account the other joint distributions of age by gender per federal state, iPad owners by age, and so on to get the correct weight factors step by step: all cross-tabulation information for the population that will not be available to you.
+Note that you would also need to take into account the other joint distributions of age by gender per federal state, iPad owners by age, and so on to get the correct weight factors step by step: all cross-tabulation information for the population that will not be available to you.
 Additionally, even if you would